Manhunt for two New York prison escapees focuses on nearby woods

 Mitchell's statements to police were incriminating enough to result in her being indicted for her role in the escape, The New York Times reported.

-Mitchell, who is married to another prison worker and has an adult son, earns a salary of $57,700 for the state corrections department job she has held since 2008, the Buffalo News reported.
+Mitchell, who is married to another prison worker, earns a salary of $57,700 for the state corrections department job she has held since 2008, the Buffalo News reported.

 Police have declined to comment further on Mitchell, but State Police Superintendent Joseph D'Amico said at a news conference on Wednesday: "She befriended the inmates and may have had some sort of role in assisting them."

-(Reporting by Barbara Goldberg and Ellen Wulfhorst; Editing by Bernadette Baum and Cynthia Osterman)
+(Reporting by Barbara Goldberg and Ellen Wulfhorst; Additional reporting by Curtis Skinner; Editing by Bernadette Baum and Cynthia Osterman)